burnerlee/CricLive/README.md

 4. Deploying microservices of WebSocket server and the native implementation of WebSocket client in Unity(C# script) using socket programming principles proved to be quite challenging.
 5. UI supporting different screen resolutions. (canvas, scoreboard).

-Here is the link to the zip file of the Project Directory: https://drive.google.com/file/d/1JtrrAw7CM5YxQCg7S_xmU3Kx-PExMech/view?usp=sharing
+**Here is the link to the zip file of the Project Directory:** https://drive.google.com/file/d/1JtrrAw7CM5YxQCg7S_xmU3Kx-PExMech/view?usp=sharing

+## Team Members
+Aryaman Behera
+Aviral Jain
+Gaurav Genani
+Mahak Gupta
+Shreyaa Sharma

 This Project was developed on Unity Game Engine using Unity Collaborate:
 ![Image 1](./Images/img1.png)